Top 15 Venture Capital Firms for Information Technology Startups

 2. Underscore VC

 Underscore VC is a Boston-based firm that backs B2B software founders at the pre-seed and seed stages.
-They focus on providing the initial capital to help entrepreneurs build their vision from the ground up.
+They provide the initial capital and support to help entrepreneurs build their companies from the ground up.

 You can refer to their website here.